 Confidence to purchase:

-With more than three in five consumers (69%) more likely to buy if there is clear product information detailing the sustainable elements of a product, retailers need think about how best to communicate their eco efforts, to give consumers the confidence to purchase.
+With more than three in five consumers (69%) more likely to buy if there is clear product information detailing the sustainable elements of a product, retailers need to think about how best to communicate their eco-efforts, to give consumers the confidence to purchase.

 This starts with the product content.
 Brands must provide detailed sustainability information about how a product is made, where materials are sourced, and other eco-practices like shipping to inform buyers As more consumers make purchase decisions based on sustainability, the more transparent brands should be about their efforts and practices.
-Not only will it help enable buyers to locate eco friendly products faster and easier, it helps consumers make informed purchases.
+Not only will it help enable buyers to locate eco-friendly products faster and easier, but it also helps consumers make informed purchases.

 Informed buyers are happy buyers.
 And, happy, informed buyers are less likely to make those costly returns that eat into your bottom line and impact the mother earth.